 [Publications] [Projects] [Awards] [Education] [Internships]

 Hi!
-I am currently a first-year Ph.D. student at University of Illinois, Urbana-Champaign.
+I am a first-year Ph.D. student in Prof. Jiawei Han's Data Mining Group, Department of Computer Science, University of Illinois, Urbana-Champaign.
 This year, I received my master degree at Shanghai Jiao Tong University.
 During my graduate study, I took research internships at ByteDance AI Lab, advised by Dr. Hao Zhao and Dr. Lei Li, and MILA, advised by Prof. Jian Tang and Prof. Jianyun Nie.
 Before that, I have worked with Prof. Jun Wang (University College London) remotely on computational advertising.
 I work on machine learning and data mining in APEX Lab, and my advisors are Prof. Weinan Zhang and Prof. Yong Yu.

 My research interests lie in the general area of machine learning and data mining, especially their applications in information system, knowledge graph, and natural language, with a wish to push the limit of user and content understanding, as well as build more accessible and personalized intelligent systems for people.